Do you want to highlight the author’s comments in WordPress posts on your website?

 Comments are a great way to build user engagement on your website.
 If you want to get more comments on your articles, then you can encourage that by actively participating in the discussions.

-For a new WordPress blog, you can easily reply comments during comment moderation.
-If you run a multi-author blog, then you can encourage authors to take part in the discussion as well.
+For a new WordPress blog, you can easily reply to comments and take part in discussions with your readers.
+If you run a multi-author blog, then you can encourage authors to help with the comment moderation as well.

-However, most WordPress themes don’t distinguish between comments and list them using the same style.
+However, most WordPress themes don’t distinguish between comments, and they are listed using the same style.

 A casual reader may scroll through the comments, not realizing the additional content contributed by the author in the discussion.